FIREARMS HANDLING AND CONTROL

 IV.
 ORIGIN AGENT PROCEDURE

-A. Firearms are no longer allowed to be transported inside a safe or gun safe, in accordance with the updated Tender of Service – which goes into effect on 15 May 2019.
+A. Firearms are not allowed to be transported in a safe or gun safe, per the DP3 Tender of Service.

 B. All firearms must be packed within a carton.
 The carton should not be labeled as containing firearms.